stride3d/stride-docs/README.md

-Xenko documentation
+Stride documentation
 =======

-Welcome to the Xenko documentation repository.
-This repository contains all the source files for the Xenko documentation (http://doc.xenko.com/).
+Welcome to the Stride documentation repository.
+This repository contains all the source files for the Stride documentation (http://doc.stride3d.net/).

 Anyone is welcome to contribute!
 Before you start, please take the time to read the [guidelines](GUIDELINES.md).